piascik/liric/README.md

-# Raptor
+# LIRIC

-Source code for the Raptor instrument.
+Source code for the Liverpool Infra Red Imaging Camera (LIRIC) instrument.

 This is a near infra-red imaging instrument, based around a Raptor Photonics Ninox 640 camera, with a shortwave indium gallium arsenide (InGaAs) detector.